Pylons/pyramid/docs/narr/security.rst

 Debugging Imperative Authorization Failures
 -------------------------------------------

-The :func:`pyramid.security.has_permission` API is used to check security within view functions imperatively.
+The :meth:`pyramid.request.Request.has_permission` API is used to check security within view functions imperatively.
 It returns instances of objects that are effectively booleans.
 But these objects are not raw ``True`` or ``False`` objects, and have information attached to them